Electronic metal–support interaction tailored by Ru cluster size for low-temperature reversible H2 storage via toluene hydrogenation

 Abstract

 The precise control of metal nanoparticle size offers a powerful yet underexploited approach for engineering the electronic structure of catalytic active sites beyond geometric design.
-Herein, we demonstrate that Ru cluster size on CeO2 is a decisive factor in tailoring the electronic metal-support interaction (EMSI), enabling programmable charge transfer and d-band center position.
-By varying Ru size from 0.7 nm to 1.6 nm, we achieve systematic modulation of electron donation from CeO2 to Ru, which in turn non-monotonically shifts the Ru d-band center.
+Herein, we demonstrate that the Ru cluster size on CeO2 is a decisive factor in tailoring the electronic metal–support interaction (EMSI).
+By varying the Ru size from 0.7 to 1.6 nm, we achieve systematic modulation of electron donation from CeO2 to Ru, which in turn non-monotonically shifts the charge transfer and d-band center.
 This electronic tuning optimizes toluene adsorption and H2 dissociation, resulting in exceptional performance for low-temperature hydrogenation of toluene, a critical step for reversible H2 storage.
-The optimal Ru/CeO2 catalyst (1.4 nm) delivers a turnover frequency of 15,871 h-1 at 50 °C, representing an order-of-magnitude improvement over current benchmark.
-This work opens a general catalyst design in which metal cluster size serves as a fundamental descriptor to rationally tailor interfacial electronic structure for diverse heterogeneous systems.
+The optimal Ru/CeO2 catalyst (1.4 nm) delivers a turnover frequency of 15 871 h−1 at 50 °C, nearly one order of magnitude higher than current benchmarks.
+This work establishes metal cluster size as a fundamental descriptor for rationally tailoring interfacial charge transfer in diverse heterogeneous systems.

 Transparent peer review